JacksonBates/reno-expo-books/README.md

 ```

 Now the app should be functional enough to allow you to register a user and login as that user.

-## Examples

-The basic version can be found at http://renoexpo.herokuapp.com

-A more developed app built using Reno Expo will be online soon.

-If you use Reno Expo to kick off a project, I would love to hear about it.